You are here

 - Laboratory of Atomic and Solid State Physics (LASSP)

-We have been seeking mechanistic explanations for the complex movement of insect flight.
-To understand insect flight, we started from the outer scale, solving the Navier-Stokes equations coupled to the wing motions, analyzing the unsteady aerodynamics of flapping flight, and are gradually working toward the inner scale, deducing the actuations and control algorithms.
-In this approach, the physics of flight informs us about the internal control or 'computing' scheme for a specific behavior.
+We have been seeking mechanistic explanations of the complex movement of insect flight.
+Starting from the Navier-Stokes equations governing the unsteady aerodynamics of flapping flight, we worked to build a theoretical framework for interpreting and predicting the functions of an insect’s internal machinery for flight.
+In this approach, the physics of flight informs us about the internal computing scheme for a specific behavior.

-Fruit fly flight: quantifying flight behavior of genetically modified flies to test our conjecture on the role of fly’s b1 muscle in flight stability
+Flies: testing our conjecture on the role of fly’s b1 muscle on flight stability using genetically modified flies.

 Z. Jane Wang, Insect Flight: From Newton's Law to Neurons , Annual Review of Condensed Matter Physics 2016